Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 Jobber offers support through multiple channels, including a comprehensive help center, live chat, email, and phone support.

 The company’s support team is available Monday-Friday from 8:00 am-7:00 pm ET.
-Notably, the Jobber chatbot, Fin, can provide initial responses outside these hours.
+Outside those hours, Jobber AI (previously Copilot) can provide initial responses and help with common product questions, which is more capable than a standard chatbot for straightforward queries.

 Moreover, the help center is extensive, covering nearly all user questions with detailed articles and videos.
 Live chat and phone support are responsive, with real-time assistance for more complex issues.